 Refunds are not available in respect of:

-- materials or services on which no VAT is payable because they are zero-rated or exempt;
+- Materials or services on which no VAT is payable.
+That’s because they are zero-rated or exempted.

-- building materials which are not permanently attached to or part of the building;
+- Building materials which are not permanently joined to or part of the building;

-A refund is also denied if the building is not capable of being sold separately, for example, as a result of planning restrictions.
+A refund is also denied if the building is not capable of auctioning separately.
+Let’s say as a result of planning restrictions.

 How to claim

-Here at ACCOTAX, VAT Accountants in London, We can help you to get a refund from HMRC for a reasonable fee.
-We will charge a small admin fee and a Percentage of the refund amount.
-The claim must be made within three months of the date on which the building work was completed.
+We can help you to get a refund from HMRC for a reasonable fee at ACCOTAX VAT Accountants in UK, We’ll charge a small admin fee.
+That’s the percentage of the refund amount.
+Within three months the claims are valid after the building work is done.

 You must include all the relevant supporting documentation with your claim, such as valid VAT invoices to support the amount claimed.
-The refund will normally be issued within 30 days of making the claim.
+The refund normally returns within 30 days of making the claim.